mihaibujanca/slambench3/README.md

-# README #
+# SLAMBench 3.0 #

-SLAMBench 2.0
+  Copyright (c) 2014-2021 University of Edinburgh, Imperial College, University of Manchester.

-  Copyright (c) 2014-2018 University of Edinburgh, Imperial College, University of Manchester.
+  Developed in the PAMELA project, EPSRC Programme Grant EP/K008730/1 and

-  Developed in the PAMELA project, EPSRC Programme Grant EP/K008730/1
+  The RAIN Hub, funded by the Industrial Strategy Challenge Fund, part of the UK government’s modern Industrial Strategy.
+The fund is delivered by UK Research and Innovation and managed by EPSRC [EP/R026084/1].

 [![Build Status](https://travis-ci.org/pamela-project/slambench2.svg?branch=master)](https://travis-ci.org/pamela-project/slambench2)